Wolfbatcat/ao3-rose-pine/readme.md

 1. Go to Dashboard → Skins → [Create Site Skin](https://archiveofourown.org/skins/new?skin_type=Skin) on Archive of Our Own.
 2. Give it a unique title, for example: `[BBC] Rosé Pine Dawn`.
-3. Paste the base CSS into the CSS field (see `ao3_rosepinedawn.css` in this repo or `css/base_default.css` for font settings where appropriate).
+3. Paste the base CSS into the CSS field (see `base_rose-pine-dawn.css` in this repo or `css/base_default.css` for font settings where appropriate).
 4. Under Advanced, select **Parent Only**.
 5. Click **Submit**.